mootable/hashmap/Readme.md

     $ node  --max_old_space_size=24576 --expose-gc test\benchmark.js

+## API Documentation

+The methods listed in the readme below, are just a small selection of the now included Higher Order Functions.
+I am in the process of documenting them out, and they can be found [here](docs/).
+However these methods match the same signatures and effective behaviours as Array and Map, and have the advantage of being both chainable and having defered execution.

 ## `HashMap` constructor
 This HashMap is backed by a hashtrie, and can be tuned to specific use cases.
 - `new HashMap()` creates an empty hashmap